 Louise’s research interests lie in arts and cultural tourism, festivals and events; and in these settings specifically, stakeholder and community engagement, visual culture, visual research methods, visual art, and design.
 Louise is particularly interested in the critical potential of festivals to engage different groups of stakeholders through the senses.
 She has published her research in journal articles, book chapters, and presented at international conferences.

-Louise has experience in designing and delivering research dissemination and public engagement events and activities on a national and international basis.
-Louise has designed and delivered public engagement with research initiatives around the idea of festival cities at the Edinburgh Festival Fringe, the Edinburgh International Science Festival and Explorathon: European Researchers Festival.
-She has also been involved in the design and development of Knowledge Exchange and CPD activities, including an externally funded Executive Programme she co-delivered in Singapore to members of the Tourism industry.
+Louise has experience in designing and delivering public engagement events and activities on a national and international basis.
+She has designed and delivered public engagement with research initiatives around the idea of festival cities at the Edinburgh Festival Fringe, the Edinburgh International Science Festival, Soundwalk September, and Explorathon: European Researchers Festival.
+Louise has also been involved in the design and development of Knowledge Exchange and CPD activities, including an externally funded Executive Programme she co-delivered in Singapore to members of the Tourism industry.
 The content of this was informed by her co-authored published research.

-In terms of teaching activity and Programme Leadership, Louise is responsible for the MSc International Festival and Event Management programme, which is currently the largest programme within the Postgraduate Tourism subject suite.
-In this role Louise is responsible for managing the programme.
-She has developed two research-informed Postgraduate modules for the programme: Experience Design and Management for Tourism, Hospitality and Events and Contemporary Issues in Festivals and Events.
+In terms of teaching activity and Programme Leadership, Louise was responsible for the MSc International Festival and Event Management programme, from 2015 until 2021.
+In this role Louise was responsible for managing the programme.
+She has developed two research-informed Postgraduate modules at PG level: Experience Design and Management for Tourism, Hospitality and Events and Contemporary Issues in Festivals and Events.
 Louise also leads the Tourism, Society and Visual Culture module at Postgraduate level.
 She has designed and currently leads a research-informed Undergraduate module: Festival and Event Design and Delivery, amongst other modules.

-As a research supervisor, Louise is an experienced supervisor of PhD projects; and she is responsible for the coordination of MSc dissertations in the Tourism subject area.
-She also contributes regularly to Postgraduate Research modules, with workshops and seminars based around her own research and expertise in research philosophy and methods.
+As a research supervisor, Louise is an experienced supervisor of PhD and DBA projects; and she has previously been responsible for the coordination of MSc dissertations in the Tourism subject area.
+She also contributes regularly to PGT and PGR modules, with her own research and expertise in research philosophy and methods.